White Gardenia: Reception

 Richard Cook and Brian Morton wrote in their Penguin Guide to Jazz on CD: "A delightful, smoothly orchestrated tribute to Lady Day that manages to be more than just pastiche" with the strings serving "mainly for depth of focus and harmony, rather than as emotional treacle."

 The AllMusic site review by Scott Yanow stated the arrangements were "tasteful, and the lyrical music is well-performed, if not overly memorable.
 Worth checking out".

 Release notes

 A review of White Gardenia in DownBeat from March 1962 indicates that the album was in fact released not until about that time.
-Riverside also released the title track as a single with "Good Morning, Heartache" as B-side (R 4514), and a 7" EP with four tracks, adding "Detour Ahead" and "No More" (SE-2056).
+Riverside also released the title track as a single with "Good Morning, Heartache" as B-side (R 4514), and a 7-inch EP with four tracks, adding "Detour Ahead" and "No More" (SE-2056).
 In 1973, the album was reissued on a double LP coupled with another recording by Griffin with Orchestra from May and June 1960, originally released as The Big Soul-Band (Big Soul on Milestone).
 White Gardenia was later reissued on CD as part of the Original Jazz Classics series on OJCCD 1877-2.